What is Push Down Accounting?

 - The acquisition-date fair value of the consideration transferred by the acquirer

-- Amounts recognized by the acquiree for each major class of assets and liabilities as a result of applying pushdown accounting, as of the acquisition date.
+- Amounts recognized by the acquiree for each major class of assets and liabilities due to applying pushdown accounting as of the acquisition date.

-- Qualitative description of the factors that contribute to the goodwill, including expected synergies, intangible assets that do not qualify for recognition, and other factors.
-In case of a bargain purchase gain, the acquiree should disclose the reason why the transaction resulted in again, and the amount of gain recognized in the acquiree’s additional paid-in capital.
+- Qualitative description of the factors contributing to the goodwill, including expected synergies, intangible assets that do not qualify for recognition, and other factors.
+In case of a bargain purchase gain, the acquiree should disclose why the transaction resulted again and the amount of gain recognized in the acquiree’s additional paid-in capital.

-- Information that is relevant for the users of financial statements to evaluate the financial effects of the adjustments made as part of pushdown accounting.
+- Information that is relevant for the users of financial statements to evaluate the economic effects of the adjustments made as part of pushdown accounting.

 Example of Push Down Accounting